Here are 2018’s Most Reliable Car Brands

 This list of the most dependable cars may influence your car purchase decision this year.

-Most car owners who have owned newly purchased cars for the last three years are happy and contented with the performance of their vehicles.
+Most car owners who have owned newly purchased cars for the last three years are very happy and contented with the performance of their vehicles.
 This is based on the 2018 U.S. Vehicle Dependability Study conducted by Global marketing data services firm J.D.
 Power.

 The Vehicle Dependability Study counts the number of problems or complaints filed by car owners.
 The measure is set per 100 vehicles or PP100.
-The survey covered 177 specific issues, then grouped into eight categories before questionnaires were distributed to 36,896 owners of 2015 model-year cars across the U.S. from October to December 2017.
+The survey covered 177 specific issues, and was then grouped into eight categories before questionnaires were distributed to 36,896 owners of 2015 model-year cars across the U.S. from October to December 2017.
 This research specifically requires three years of ownership to determine the realistic sentiment of vehicle owners.

 On the average, the industry’s dependability score improved to 142 PP100 in 2018 from 156 PP100 recorded in 2017.
 J.D.
-Power emphasized that this is the best level ever, and reiterated that this means that now is the best time to find and acquire reliable vehicles in the market.
+Power emphasized that this is the best level ever, and reiterated that this means that now is the best time to find and acquire the most reliable vehicles in the market.